telerik/winforms-docs/gridview/rows/new-row.md

 ![gridview-rows-new-row 001](images/gridview-rows-new-row001.png)

+### Adding with default values only

+It is possible to add default values in all of the fields.
+However by default you cannot add the row if no cells are changed.
+This can achieved bu setting the AddWithDefaultValues property.
+The following code snippet demonstrates how you can access and set this property:

+{{source=..\SamplesCS\GridView\Rows\NewRow.cs region=AddOnlyDefault}}
+{{source=..\SamplesVB\GridView\Rows\NewRow.vb region=AddOnlyDefault}}

+{{endregion}}

 ## Adding rows to the underlying data source

 In some cases, you may need RadGridView to create a record in the underlying data source after the end-user commits the new row.
 In other cases, you may want to have a new record created immediately after the end-user starts editing the new row.
 RadGridView supports both modes.
 The behavior of RadGridView in this situation is determined by the __AddNewBoundRowBeforeEdit__property: